jamesfmackenzie/jamesfmackenzie.github.io/_posts/2016-11-02-shooting-storing-and-sharing-vr-panormas.md

 The best camera is the one you already have - and for most of us that's our smartphone.
 Modern smartphones are already equipped with all everything they need to take VR panoramas - namely accelerometer, gyroscope and CCD.
 The only remaining question is what software to use.

 After some trial and error I settled on <a href="https://www.google.co.uk/streetview/apps/">Google Street View</a>.
 Intended as a data entry point for Google Maps, it also renders beautiful panoramas to your phone's Camera Roll in JPEG format.
+The experience is super simple.
+Simply point your phone at a series of orange dots and Street View will snap the panorama for you:

 ![Google Street View](/img/posts/google_street_view.png)